-Definition: Poor visibility / darkness
+Definition: Poor visibility/darkness

-The terms 'poor visibility' and/ or 'darkness' are used to describe situations where an individual's line of sight i.e. how far they can see, may be limited by weather (e.g. mist/low cloud, heavy driving rain), environment (e.g. plantation woodland, complex rolling terrain) and/or time of day (e.g. night time).
+The term 'poor visibility and/or darkness' are used to describe situations where an individuals' line of sight i.e. how far they can see, may be limited by weather (e.g. mist/low cloud, heavy driving rain), environment (e.g. plantation woodland, complex rolling terrain) and/or time of day (e.g. night time).

 Any combination of any or all of these can severely restrict a person's line of sight requiring specialist navigation skills to navigate their journey safely and efficiently.
-Night time alone does not in and of itself equate to darkness.
-During the summer months in Scotland, assuming clear skies, it never really gets dark.
+Night-time alone does not in and of itself equate to darkness.
+At high summer months in Scotland, assuming clear skies it never really gets dark.
 Likewise in clear weather with a full moon it is unlikely to be dark enough to warrant reliance on specialist navigational techniques and skills.